dli-training/dli-training.github.io/_sessions/en/2-lightning.md

 ---
 Lightning talks will be available for viewing throughout the training week.
 In this session, presenters will answer questions about the pre-recorded talks.<!--more-->

+Subtitles are available for all lightning talk videos.
+You can access the subtitles by clicking on the 'CC' button at the bottom right of the player.
+You can also access automatically-generated subtitles in other languages by pressing the 'gear' icon in the bottom right of the player, selecting 'Auto-translate', and then selecting the language you prefer.

 [Please view the videos in advance of the session](https://youtube.com/playlist?list=PLa6d-V-ljSCyEaf9Vxe9-ZcIcxpxwuIYR).

+### Pre-recorded Lightning Talks

 #### [Geocoding options overview](https://youtu.be/FGXZZ-L0GUg)
 - Daniel Brendle-Moczuk, University of Victoria